Bactrim DS Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking sulfamethoxazole / trimethoprim:Rare
+You should check with your doctor immediately if any of these side effects occur when taking sulfamethoxazole / trimethoprim:Rare

 - Abdominal or stomach pain